ChangHsinYu/profile/src/pages/artworks/cross/index.md

   <div class="box">
       <div class="dscrptn">
       "Cross" is a sound installation work.
 I continue my previous creation and start from the wrong sound experiment.
 This time I want to advance the sound I experimented with the work "Feeding" last year, create another more complex sound feedback system, and try to use sculptures to create a state of flying and jumping to imply the relationship between receiving, amplifying and the state of sound transmission in space.<br>
       The way the sound works this time is that there are four sets of microphones and speakers (here called ABCD) statically placed in the space.
-A microphone receives the sound amplified by the A speaker and transmits the sound to the B speaker.
+The A microphone receives the sound amplified by the A speaker and transmits the sound to the B speaker.
 After the B microphone receives the sound amplified by the B speaker It will be transmitted to the C speaker, and so on.
 Finally, the sound received by the D microphone will be sent back to the A speaker, thereby forming a feedback that has undergone four deformations (the volume and frequency of the sound will be different in each different single speaker. ) .Unpredictable sound is formed due to the deformation of feedback, space (space affects the reflection of sound) and the intervention of the viewer.<br>
       </div>
   </div>